kamikazeSlayers/architectural-katas-2022/architectural-views/analytical-architecture-subsystem.md

 using powerful visualisation software that provide easy to use and intuitive tools to create simple to very detailed geospactial visualisations of the data.

-For instance, for visualisation one can use [Apache Superset].(https://superset.apache.org/) Superset is highly scalable and easily integrates with warehouses like Apache Druid, Amazon Redshift and also with MySQL to help derive detailed analytical insights.
+For instance, for visualisation one can use [Apache Superset](https://superset.apache.org/).
+Apache Superset is highly scalable and easily integrates with warehouses like Apache Druid, Amazon Redshift and also with MySQL to help derive detailed analytical insights.

 ## Outcome
 All these tools help in creating great reports, and retrieve valuable information from data, that can help make business decisions to increase adoption